Are you putting black bags in your recycling? Please read our page about contaminated waste. Thank you.

 You can also search telephone or online directories for local specialist shops that accept second-hand baby goods.

-Put all household batteries in your in the special bag provided for kerbside collection or take to a recycling bank.
+Put all household batteries in the special bag provided for kerbside collection or take to a recycling bank.
 Contact our Customer services if you need more bags.
 Shops selling more than 32kg of batteries a year (approximately 345 x four-packs of AA batteries) have to provide battery recycling collection facilities in-store.
 This means there will be lots more places where you can take your old batteries for recycling around the borough.

-Use rechargeable batteries wherever possible - you can even buy a solar powered recharger!
+Use rechargeable batteries wherever possible - you can even buy a solar powered recharger.
 Plug electrical equipment into the mains electricity.
 Try to buy appliances that use renewable energy: a wind-up radio or torch, dynamo bicycle lights or a solar-powered calculator.

 The liquid inside car batteries is acid and must be disposed of correctly.
 Take car batteries to Slyfield Community Recycling Centre for recycling.

 Guildford Action Drop-In Centre welcomes bedding and clothes in good condition.
 Visit the Guildford Action project website for more information, or call them if you would like to make a donation on 01483 533942.
 They are based at Guildford Community Centre, 3 Leapale Lane, Guildford, GU1 4LY.

 Why not get your bike fixed or reconditioned?
 Bike shops will often refurbish your bike for resale or dismantle it for spare parts.
 To sell your bike, you could advertise locally in newsagents or shop windows, as well as on-line.
 Some charities will also accept bikes.